 Assuming that’s the case, I can tell you what I look for:

-- WARMTH.
 Wool or fleece.
 Fleece, if you want an easy-care, machine-washable item.
 Wool if you want cool looking.
 When I want to wear my wool stocking hat, I wear my Columbia Omni-Heat little nylon skull-cap-looking-thing under it.
-Works perfect, even in -20 and wind (it’s been tested!).
+Works perfect, even in -20 and wind (I’ve tested it!).

-- HEAT-RELEASING.
-In hot weather, we need the opposite — a hat that’ll let out the heat we generate.
+In hot weather, we need the opposite—a hat that’ll let out the heat we generate.
 I like the tech materials for that, like my baseball hat has.
-They dry faster than cotton.
+They’re not just cooler, they dry much faster.

 I’ll review the gear I own and wear.
 Please send me your suggestions too: firstname.lastname@example.org